Contributing to hipTensor#

 C++ code is formatted using clang-format

 .
-To run clang-format,
+To run clang-format

 use the version in the /opt/rocm/llvm/bin

 directory.
-Don’t use your
+Avoid using your

 system’s built-in clang-format